January 7, 2018

 Birth at Home Midwifery Services Statistics

 These are my statistics as of 4 March 2022.
-Most of the births described below occurred in Michigan, while a handful occurred in Colorado and in Haiti.
+Most of the births described below occurred in Michigan and Colorado, while a handful occurred in Haiti.

 I’ve conducted 5,316 prenatal appointments and 2,185 postpartum appointments, caring for the mothers of more than 1,000 babies.